 Making Tennis Accessible to ALL

 The first Sarah Vande Berg Tennis Foundation outreach program launched in June, 2019.
 Since then, we’ve evolved to offer a wide range of programs and opportunities for the young people of Zephyrhills and Pasco County.
-Our flagship program is our FREE after-school program at Elementary and Middle Schools throughout the county.
-It is our goal to put a racquet into every child’s hand and offer them the opportunity to learn the sport, grow with their peers and learn the skills needed to succeed in life.
+Our flagship program is our FREE after-school tennis and education program at Elementary and Middle Schools throughout the county.
+Our goal is to put a racquet into every child’s hand and offer them the opportunity to learn the sport, grow with their peers and become better citizens of the world.

 A HOLISTIC APPROACH

-We are creating a community of young athletes who work together to become better tennis players on court, better students in school, and ultimately, more responsible citizens of the world.
-Our curriculum uses The SVB Tennis Foundation Five Pillars for Success: 1.
-Education first 2.
-Character as a foundation 3.
-Community of common interests, 4.
-Positive role models and mentors, and 5.
-Physical well-being.
-(See graphic below for more info)
+Through our programs, we are creating a community of young athletes who work together to become better tennis players on court, better students in school, and ultimately, more responsible citizens of the world.
+Our curriculum uses The SVB Tennis Foundation Five Pillars for Success as a guide for how to conduct oneself on and off court.

 Our programs serve children of all ages, skill levels and backgrounds, including many low-income, minority youth who have limited access to organized sports.
 For some of our kids, tennis proves to be an important avenue for success and growth in self-esteem.
 You can help us reach more students and have a greater impact by donating today.